jack-stanley/captains-log/README.md

 (You could probably use this URI in other ways, on other platforms, but I have not tested it.
 If you do, please let me know how it works!)

 ## Advisories
-- The plugin is in ALPHA.
-Expect bugs and missing features.
+- The plugin is still new.
+Expect some bugs and missing features.
 Please report any issues you encounter on the GitHub repository, and add any feature requests you may have.
 - This plugin has only been verified extensively on Mac and iOS.

 ## Acknowledgements